An Analysis of Robustness of Non-Lipschitz Networks: Positive Results with an Ability to Abstain

-\subsection{A more general adversary with bounded density}
+\subsection{A More General Adversary with Bounded Density}

-We extend our results to a more general class of adversaries, which have a bounded distribution over the space of linear subspaces of a fixed dimension $n_3$ and the adversary can perturb a test feature vector arbitrarily in the sampled adversarial subspace.
+We extend our results in Theorem \ref{theorem: positive results} to a more general class of adversaries, which have a bounded density over the space of linear subspaces of a fixed dimension $n_3$ and the adversary can perturb a test feature vector arbitrarily in the sampled adversarial subspace.
+Specifically, a distribution is said to be {\em $\kappa$-bounded} if the corresponding probability density $f(x)$ satisfies, $\sup_xf(x)\le\kappa$.
+For example, the standard normal distribution $\cN(\mu,\sigma)$ is $\frac{1}{\sqrt{2\pi}\sigma}$-bounded.

 \begin{restatable}{theorem}{thmboundedadversary} Consider the setting of Theorem \ref{theorem: positive results}, with an adversary having a $\kappa$-bounded distribution over the space of linear subspaces of a fixed dimension $n_3$ for perturbing the test point.
 If $\E(\tau,r)$ denotes the bound on error rate in Theorem \ref{theorem: positive results} for $\textsc{RobustClassifier}(\tau,0)$ in Algorithm \ref{algorithm: robust separated inference-time classifier}, then the error bound of the same algorithm against the $\kappa$-bounded adversary is $\cO(\kappa \E(\tau,r))$. \end{restatable}